 4) Corporation is restructured, merged or converted to S-Corporation status, which can be done properly.

-One of the biggest challenges that business owners who have used the ROBS strategy experience is that the promoters/sellers of the ROBS strategy (the company that helped you set up the structure and transaction) generally do not provide the business or the business owner with support they need once their business starts to grow.
+One of the biggest challenges for business owners who have engaged the ROBS strategy is that the promoters/sellers of the ROBS strategy (the company that helped you set up the structure and transaction) generally do not provide the business or the business owner with support they need once their business starts to grow.
 This often leaves business owners wondering what to do with the Corporation, the 401(k) Plan, employees, and how to deploy an exit strategy and more.

 Luckily, that’s one of LRS’ core competencies.
 We’re trusted industry professionals that have helped hundreds of businesses administer their plan to make sure they stay compliant with government regulations while assisting them as their company changed and grew.
 I always tell our clients, the ROBS strategy doesn’t run on its own.
 It is comprised of various legal entities that require engagement and understanding by the business and its owners.
 It can be a lot to deal with, but that’s why we’re here, to help.